wisdomobinna/wisdomobinna.github.io/_pages/about.md

 [Download Full Academic CV](https://drive.google.com/file/d/1BZ97fQaTAqNLp8YUHXfC4tKxV0l9kieQ/view?usp=drive_link)

 Outside of research, I have served on the United Nation's COVID-19 research project in Africa, provided software solutions at the British National Health Service, and spent three years working in data-centric roles within different media organizations.
-For fun, I read books, listen to the news with some music, and play football. (quietly learning Mandarin also).
+For fun, I read books, listen to the news with some music, and play soccer. (quietly learning Mandarin also).

 Updates
 ======